EmailsEmotions/EE_Chrome_Extension/README.md

 Choose folder with extension.
 Enable and you are almost done!

-In main directory run
+In main directory run:

 `npm install`

-To build css styles run
+To build css styles run:

-`gulp scss`
+`npm run scss`

-for continuous developing (watch-mode) run
+for continuous developing (watch-mode) run:

-`gulp scss:watch`
+`npm run scss-watch`

 # Kinda Hot Reload